 How to create the perfect B2B marketing plan

-B2B marketing strategies have evolved massively over recent years, with buyer behaviour following suit.
-The scope of marketing activities at our disposal have therefore considerably broadened; Remaining competitive means taking full advantage of these activities available.
+The scope of marketing activities at our disposal have considerably broadened when it comes to creating a B2B marketing plan; Remaining competitive means taking full advantage of these activities available.

 However, more often than not, businesses are not getting the most from their marketing activities because they don't have a well defined approach based on an integrated B2B marketing plan.